Outsmart-OOH/ooh_open_direct/docs/v1-1/OpenDirect_OOH_1-5-1_v1-1.md

 ### 6.7.2 Granularity

-The Schedule and Delivery data can be requested and or served at Flight, Weekm Day, Hour and/or Spot level of granularity
+The Schedule and Delivery data can be requested and or served at Flight, Week, Day, Hour and/or Spot level of granularity

 ## 6.8 Paging QueryParameters